 Scholarship and work programs are provided by the college.
-Title IV Federal Student Assistance programs to which graduate students have access include the Perkins Loan Program (PLP), Federal Work-Study Program (FWS), Stafford Student Loan Program (SSL), and the Auxiliary Loan Program (ALPS).
+Title IV Federal Student Assistance programs to which graduate students have access include the Federal Perkins Loan Program, Federal Work-Study Program (FWS), Stafford Student Loan Program (SSL), and the Alternative Loans for Parents and Students (ALPS).

-Application procedures include submission of the Free Application for Federal Student Aid (FAFSA).
-Full-time day students must also complete the College Scholarship Service Financial Aid Form (FAF).
+Application procedures include submission of the Free Application for Federal Student Aid (FAFSA) and New Hampshire College Supplemental Application.

-To obtain the application forms and additional information, students may contact either the Graduate School of Business or the New Hampshire College director of financial aid.
+To obtain the application forms and additional information, students may contact either the Graduate School of Business or the New Hampshire College Financial Aid Office.